-In Melbourne, people would often visit their dentists for general check-up and white fillings.
+In Melbourne, people most often visit their dentists for general check-ups and white fillings.

 Average Prices for Dental Procedures in Melbourne

-Now that we’ve taken a deep dive into the different procedures, let’s do a quick high level comparison!
+Now that we’ve taken a deep dive into the different procedures, let’s do a quick high level comparison of Melbourne metro!

 - Professional teeth whitening – $504.57